Skip to content ↓

 On Tuesday 20th June we were able to take 47 pupils to Bournemouth University for a discovery day that included a university life presentation, a campus tour and a student panel question and answer session.
 It was a great experience for our pupils and gave them an opportunity to hear about a range of courses on offer at BU as well as get a feel of what a university campus feels like.

-On Wednesday 26th April twelve of our year 8 pupils were able to visit our enterprise advisors place of work: Manta Makes
+On Wednesday 26th April twelve of our year 8 pupils were able to visit Manta Makes

 Pupils learnt about Manta Makes being a 'limited' company and what this means.
 They were told about how the company had started as a simple idea and has grown to what it is now.